 No sales are permitted on the premises outside of the Vendor Floor.
 In these areas, only paid vendors or artists who have a copy of their respective contracts on file with Huntsville Comic Con will be allowed to sell their wares or art.

-- By entering Huntsville Comic Con, all attendees agree to have their photos taken by Huntsville Comic Con staff for promotional purposes.
-Huntsville Comic Con agrees not to use the photos in any other manner besides promotion and not to sell the photos to any third party.
+- By entering Huntsville Comic Con / Lowe Mill A&E, all attendees agree to have their photos taken by Huntsville Comic Con / Lowe Mill A&E staff for promotional purposes.
+Huntsville Comic Con / Lowe Mill A&E agrees not to use the photos in any other manner besides promotion and not to sell the photos to any third party.

 - Photography is allowed and encouraged at the convention.
 However, if someone does not wish to have their picture taken, please respect their wishes and refrain from photographing them.
 Also, if you want to take a picture, please do not block hallways or entrances.

-- Any photography equipment (screens, lights, etc.) that you set up must be able to be immediately removed or taken down.
-Huntsville Comic Con reserves the right to ask you to disassemble or remove any set ups at any time.
+- No photography equipment (screens, lights, etc.) that needs to be set up.
+Huntsville Comic Con / Lowe Mill A&E reserves the right to ask you to disassemble or remove any set ups at any time.

 - No costume is not a costume.
 Paint and/or pasties are not a costume either.

 - No intentional or unintentional “wardrobe malfunctions” are allowed.
 Please make sure your costume is sturdily constructed.
 This includes proper undergarments.

 - For safety purposes, all attendees must wear some form of protective footwear.
 This our fancy way of saying, “You have to wear shoes.”